-Global Challenges 1 provides students with an opportunity to effectively identify a complex problem that will form the basis of a major project.
-This innovative subject is the first stage of a series of two subjects that encompasses a group-based project, culminating in a suggested solution to solve a wicked based problem.
-Global Challenges 1 offers a unique transdisciplinary-led approach where Educators from various faculties integrate offering discipline-specific approaches.
-Wicked problems are highly complex and difficult to define with the solution to such problems often evolving into unintended consequences that require resolution of a new problem.
-Global Challenges 1 provides students with an opportunity to investigate such problems whilst integrating their theoretical understanding and practical experience.
+Global Challenges 1 provides students with an opportunity to effectively identify and address a significant and complex problem that will form the basis of a major project.
+This innovative subject focuses upon wicked problems and the challenges they pose.
+Wicked problems are highly complex and difficult to define; clean solutions to wicked problems prove elusive, with proposed solutions generating unintended consequences that require resolution of new problems, which are themselves difficult and often wicked.
+Global Challenges 1 provides students with an opportunity to investigate such problems while integrating their theoretical understanding and practical experience.

 |Academic unit:||Transformation CoLab|

 |Prescribed resources:||No Prescribed resources.
 After enrolment, students can check the Books and Tools area in iLearn for the full Resource List.|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|